 1.3 The parties recognize that the Natural Gas market is subject to significant price shifts over short periods of time and that it is mutually desirable to agree to terms orally and to be bound by such oral agreements.
 In order to avoid misunderstandings of oral agreements, yet balance the parties' need for certainty so that each party may act in reliance upon those terms, the parties agree to the following Facsimile Contract procedure:

-(a) Should the parties come to an understanding and agreement regarding a particular transaction, EnergyOne will record that agreement in an appropriate Facsimile Contract and communicate the provisions of that agreement to ENRON by sending the applicable Facsimile Contract to ENRON.
+(a) Should the parties come to an understanding and agreement regarding a particular transaction, Enron will record that agreement in an appropriate Facsimile Contract and communicate the provisions of that agreement to EnergyOne by sending the applicable Facsimile Contract to EnergyOne.
 The Facsimile Contract will reflect agreed-upon terms including the transaction type, Daily or Monthly Contract Quantity, Base Price, Contract Period, Delivery Point(s), Transporter(s) and any other Special Provisions to which the parties may have agreed.

-(b) If the Facsimile Contract is contrary to ENRON's understanding of its oral contract with EnergyOne, then ENRON agrees to notify EnergyOne via facsimile by 5:00 p.m.
+(b) If the Facsimile Contract is contrary to EnergyOne's understanding of its oral contract with Enron, then EnergyOne agrees to notify Enron via facsimile by 5:00 p.m.
 C.T. on the date the Facsimile Contract is sent, or by 12:00 noon C.T. the following Business Day if the time of transmittal noted on the Facsimile Contract is after 12:00 noon C.T.
-ENRON understands and agrees that its failure to so notify EnergyOne constitutes ENRON's confirmation of the transaction documented in the Facsimile Contract.
+EnergyOne understands and agrees that its failure to so notify Enron constitutes EnergyOne's confirmation of the transaction documented in the Facsimile Contract.

 (c) In addition to the procedure set forth in this ¶1.3, EnergyOne's representative and ENRON's representative consent to the tape recording of their telephone conversations relating to pertinent terms of the transaction.

-(d) The parties agree that any oral transactions entered into under ¶1.3(c) shall be binding unless and until a Facsimile Contract is sent by EnergyOne to ENRON.
+(d) The parties agree that any oral transactions entered into under ¶1.3(c) shall be binding unless and until a Facsimile Contract is sent by Enron to EnergyOne.
 The parties agree not to contest or assert a defense to the validity or enforceability of oral transactions or transactions evidenced by a Facsimile Contract entered into in accordance with this Agreement under laws relating to (i) whether certain agreements are to be in writing or signed by the party to be bound thereby, or (ii) the authority of any employee of the party involved in the transaction.

 ARTICLE 2.
 DEFINITIONS